Norwich vs Manchester United: Ighalo replaces Martial | Goal.com

 Fred and Scott McTominay return to the midfield, while there’s also a comeback for Eric Bailly, who starts against Harry Maguire in the heart of the defence.

-Luke Shaw, Diego Dalot and Sergio Romero complete the Red Devils’ starting line-up as they look to progress to the semi-finals.
+Luke Shaw, Diogo Dalot and Sergio Romero complete the Red Devils’ starting line-up as they look to progress to the semi-finals.